Meet Our Team

 All services are provided by a licensed mental health professional who is an on-site hospital staff member.
-The counselor works in conjunction with the veterinary faculty, staff and students of the hospital, along with another staff member who specializes as a Pet Loss Grief Recovery Specialist.
+Our wellness professional works in conjunction with the veterinary faculty, staff and students of the hospital, along with another staff member who specializes as a Pet Loss Grief Recovery Specialist.
 This team helps clients be as educated as possible on all aspects of end-of-life decisions, to cope with pet loss, and to help manage stress if a pet has recently been diagnosed with a long-term illness or is having behavioral problems.

 Florence Soares-Dabalos, MS, LMFT

-Client Support Counselor
+Client Support and Wellness Professional